ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

-This document does not address extensions to the format where the semantic result no longer is a fixed timestamp that is referenced to a (past or future) UTC time.
+This document does not address extensions to the format where the semantic result is no longer an unambiguous instant in time (past or future).
 For instance, it does not address:

 * Future time given as a local time in some specified time zone, where